-Grayson College is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools (1866 Southern Lane, Decatur, Georgia 30033-4097: Telephone number 404-679-4500) to award Associate Degrees.
-Persons should contact the Commission only if there is evidence that appears to support a significant non-compliance with a requirement or standard.
+Grayson College is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award Associate Degrees.
+Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of Grayson College.